GreenInfo-Network/L.TileLayer.PixelFilter/README.md

 Set the RGBA code that will be applied to pixels which are on the provided list.

+The value **null** may be given, to indicate that the existing pixel value should be preserved.

 **setMissRGBA([r,g,b,a])**

 Set the RGBA code that will be applied to non-matching pixels.

+The value **null** may be given, to indicate that the existing pixel value should be preserved.

 # Tips